Don't Let Your Permissions be Hijacked!

 The main tactic so far has been to impersonate a database user to deprive yourself of permissions that could be hijacked.
 But as the reader may have sensed, this is not always a feasible option.
 What if you actually need your own permissions in the middle of the task?
 For instance, your data manipulation task may require you to load data with BULK INSERT (which requires a server-level permission).
 I suggested earlier that you could load data into temp tables before using EXECUTE AS USER, but you may not always find this practical.
 Moreover, what if this task is to be executed repeatedly, and you don't want to babysit it yourself every time?
 You would prefer to give the users a stored procedure they can run themselves at their own liking, but they may not have all the permissions needed.
 And then there is the whole business of Agent jobs that we will look at in the next chapter.

 There is a solution to all this: it is possible to package permissions with a stored procedure, so that the permissions come with the procedure, rather from the user running the procedure.
 The great thing with this is that the procedure has full control of how the permissions are applied.
 The technique we will use is certificate signing which I discuss in detail in my longer article Packaging Permissions in Stored Procedures (which I have already referred to a few times).
-Here, I will only give you a quick description of the concepts and show you examples of how easily this can be automated with a procedure and a script from my longer article.
+Here, I will only give you a quick description of the concepts and show you examples of how easily this can be automated with a procedure and a script from that other article.
+Nevertheless, I recommend that you read the article in full, even if it is long, so that you get a full understanding of the technique.
+Using an advanced security feature without knowing how it works can be precarious, as you may use it in the wrong way.

 When you execute a procedure that has been signed with a certificate, and the signature is valid, the token for the principal created from the certificate is added to the sets of security tokens for the current process.
 (You can inspect these sets in sys.login_token and sys.user_token.)
 Your set of permissions is the union of all permissions granted to these tokens, so the permissions granted to the certificate will be in effect inside the procedure.
 Once the procedure exits, the token for the certificate principal is removed.

 Note the passage in italics in the previous paragraph.
 If the procedure is altered, the signature becomes invalid (and in fact SQL Server removes it entirely).
 Thus, a user who has permission to change the stored procedure, but not the permissions required to sign the procedure cannot change the procedure and exploit the permissions packaged into it.
-What you sign is what will execute with the extra permissions.
+What you sign is what will execute with the extra permissions, but nothing else.

 What is also very interesting is under which conditions the token for the certificate principal remains among the security tokens: